Boating in NH

-Please note that boat registrations are issued by the N.H.
-Department of Safety, Division of Motor Vehicles (click to learn more about registering your boat).
+Please note that boat registrations are issued by the New Hampshire Department of Safety, Division of Motor Vehicles

 You're never more than a short drive away from a boatable lake, pond or river in the Granite State.
 There are more than 400 public federal and state-owned launch sites where you can get your motorboat, kayak or canoe into the water, not to mention town-owned ramps that you can check out.

 If you're a paddler, you'll find hundreds of great destinations in New Hampshire -- some whitewater for the adrenaline-rush crowd, some glassy expanses for the stereotypical Sunday driver, and lots and lots in between.
 Bring your binoculars, because many of the most fantastic waterbodies are inside of state parks and NH Fish and Game-owned Wildlife Management Areas; depending on the season and time of day, you may find more than just a nice place to launch your people-powered craft.
 And, of course, don't forget your fishing rod and tackle box!

 Get information on registering your boat, or phone Marine Patrol at (603) 293-2037.

 - Which boats?
 All motorized vessels of any size must be registered, in addition to sailboats and sailboards 12 feet or longer.
 (Unmotorized canoes, kayaks and small sailboats do not need to register.)
 You can register at many marinas and sport shops, town halls and Department of Motor Vehicles offices.